wr7/ly/readme.md

  - Add new animations
  - Improve compatibility (notably with Nix)

+## Animations
+Currently Lye has the following animations.
+The ones unique to lye are denoted with a star.

+ - Random - 0 (*)
+ - Doom fire - 1
+ - Matrix - 2

 ## Dependencies
  - a C99 compiler (tested with tcc and gcc)
  - a C standard library